 (2) The following circumstances do not constitute a burden to the actor for purposes of this exception and shall not be considered in determining whether the actor has demonstrated that complying with a request would have been infeasible.

-(i) Providing the requested access, exchange, or use in the manner requested would have facilitated competition with the actor. (ii) Providing the requested access, exchange, or use in the manner requested would have prevented the actor from charging a fee.
+(i) Providing the requested access, exchange, or use in the manner requested would have facilitated competition with the actor. (iii) The financial, technical, and other resources available to the actor;